jonocarroll/opr/README.md

 Interface with the [1Password](https://1password.com/) CLI tool `op`.

 1Password is yet to provide a native Linux client.
-1PasswordX (a Chrome plugin) works well, but requires you to launch chrome if you simply want to extract a password (say, for using another program).
+1PasswordX (a Chrome plugin) works well, but requires you to launch Chrome if you simply want to extract a password (say, for using another program).
 They do however provide a CLI tool (not an API) in the form of `op`.

 ## Installation

-You can install the development version of `opr` from [GitHub] with:
+You can install the development version of `opr` from [GitHub](https://github.com/jonocarroll/opr) with:

 ``` r
 remotes::install_github("jonocarroll/opr")